Anna Petersen: Biography

 Petersen was born on 20 February 1845 in Copenhagen.
 She grew up in comfortable circumstances and was afforded what was then, for a woman, the rare opportunity to train as a painter.
 Kasper Monrad, a senior research curator at Statens Museum for Kunst, believes that there are few Danish female artists known from Petersen's time because it was difficult for them to gain access to the Royal Danish Academy of Fine Arts; it would have been inappropriate for them to paint male nudes and socially acceptable subjects were limited, with still life, particularly flowers, seen as most appropriate.

 Petersen began her training in Copenhagen at the Tegneskolen for Kvinder (Design School for Women) and later went to France where she was apprenticed to Jean-Jacques Henner in Paris.
 Henner believed she showed promise as an artist.
 She returned to Copenhagen and in 1890 she studied at Kunstskole for Kvinder (Women's Art School) which had been newly established by the Academy of Fine Arts in 1888.

 Petersen initially focused mainly on figure painting with some portraiture, but slowly developed her interest in genre art; her works depicting common people at home or in church are among her most successful.
 In her time, Petersen was acknowledged for her strong sense of realism.
 Stylistically her work is reminiscent of Hans Smidth, L. A. Ring and Niels Bjerre, but her approach to her subject matter is completely different, and her composition recalls that of the German artist Fritz von Uhde.
 In 1889, she took a trip with Jens Ferdinand Willumsen to Spain where she produced the highly praised Kloster i Granada (Convent in Granada) and a number of good sketches.

 In 1883 she made her debut at Charlottenborg Forårsudstilling (Charlottenborg Spring Exhibition), and she exhibited there again several times until 1910.
 During the 1880s she exhibited her works abroad several times Anna Petersen exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.
 She also exhibited at the Exposition Universelle in Paris in 1889, where she met up with Willumsen and other Nordic artists including a large contingent from the Skagen Painters.

 Petersen began to doubt her abilities and slowly lost the courage to exhibit; at the same time, her work fell out of fashion and no museums were interested in buying her work during her lifetime.
 The first major purchase of her work was in 1991 when the Hirschsprung Collection acquired Under gudstjenesten (1890).
 She visited Skagen in 1889 and made several trips to Italy during the 1900s.

-Petersen died on 6 October 1910 in Copenhagen and is buried in Assistens Cemetery.
+Petersen died on 6 August 1910 in Rønne and is buried in Assistens Cemetery in Copenhagen.